Template Functions

 Dictionaries

-Sprig provides a key/value storage type called a dict
+Sprig provides a key/value storage type called a dict (short for “dictionary”,

 as in Python).
-A dict
+A dict is an unordered type.

 The key to a dictionary must be a string.
 However, the value can be any

-type, even another dict
+type, even another dict or list.

-s are not immutable.
-The set
+Unlike lists, dicts are not immutable.
+The set and unset functions will

 modify the contents of a dictionary.